tshddx/ai-project1/README.txt

     java Proj1RushHour

+A few of the puzzles (15, 27, 36, and 38 using the numbers in our application) require more than the default 300 megabytes of Java head space.
+To fix this, you can run the above command with an additional option:

+    java -Xmx1500m Proj1RushHour

+These "difficult" puzzles still don't take more than a minute to solve on the Cheek lab computers.

-Our application should appear, with an empty game board that says "There is no board!"
+When you run the above command, our application should appear, with an empty game board that says "There is no board!"
 Click on the "Select a board..." drop-down box and choose one of the 42 puzzles to solve.
 When you find one you like, click the "Solve!" button.
 Depending on the puzzle, the application might discover a solution immediately, or it might have to "think" for a while.

 When it find a solution, the pieces will begin moving.
 You can change the milliseconds/move option (descreasing the value will increase the animation speed).
 You can also pause and resume the animation, or jump to a specific move.